All application forms should be in our office by January 15.

 What standardized test do I need to take?

-This year, if you are applying to grades 6, 7 or 8, you may take the ISEE or the SSAT.
-If you are applying to grades 9, 10 or 11, you need to take the SSAT.
+If you are applying to grades 6, 7 or 8, you should register for the ISEE.
+If you are applying to grades 9, 10 or 11, you should register for the SSAT.
 If you have completed the PSAT, we will accept that in lieu of the SSAT.

 When should I arrange my tour and interview?

 We begin interviewing at the end of September and will offer appointments when school is in session throughout the months of October, November, December and January.
 Please schedule your interview as soon as possible through your Ravenna account in order to ensure an interview time that works well with your schedule.
-Interviews will be conducted via Zoom this year.
-A virtual tour will be a part of the interview experience.
+Interviews include a tour of our campus by a current Rivers student.

 What happens during my interview?